-So as the nation pays tribute to a great leader – on a day that also happens to be the presidential inauguration celebration for Barack Obama, our country’s top leader – Knowledge@Wharton High School asked students from around the country, many of who are involved in the National Youth Leadership Council, a nonprofit that promotes service learning in schools, how they define leadership.
-Here are their insights:
+So as the nation pays tribute to a great leader – Knowledge@Wharton High School asked students from around the U.S., many of whom are involved in the National Youth Leadership Council, a nonprofit that promotes service learning in schools, how they define leadership:

 How do you define leadership?
 Do you agree or disagree with any of these students' ideas and insights?